Blog Post: Looking Ahead - Education Technology Predictions for 2026

 Published on: 8/12/25, 11:52 AMLooking ahead to the new year, we share our thoughts on four key trends shaping education technology in 2026, and what they could mean for schools and trusts.

-Here are our ICT 4 top predictions for you to consider:
+Our 4 top predictions for you to consider:

 1. AI moves from novelty to necessity